rohann06/Car_Price_End_2_End/README.md

 <h1 align="center">Car Price Prediction 🚗</h1>

-<h5> -> This Project Is For Give The Step By Step Information About Build The End To End Machinelearning  Poject With Healp Of Streamlit . <br/>
+<h5> -> This Project Is For Give The Step By Step Information About Build The End To End Machinelearning  Poject With Healp Of Streamlit . </h5> <br/>

-  -> This Project Is For <h4> Predict The Price Of A Second Hand Car </h4> Basd On A Given Components Like....
+  <h5>-> This Project Is For <h4> Predict The Price Of A Second Hand Car </h4> Basd On A Given Components Like....</h5>
        <h3>
        >  purchased Year <br/>
        >  Km.
 Driven  <br/>